 Bellarine Bayside is responsible for the management of the coastal reserve in accordance with the Crown Land (Reserves) Act 1978, the Marine and Coastal Act 2018 and related subordinate legislation and policy set by the Victorian Government.
 Bellarine Bayside is responsible for ensuring the land is managed, maintained, improved and controlled to provide environmental, social and economic benefits for the Victorian community.

 A protected and enhanced northern Bellarine foreshore which has highly valued cultural heritage, distinctive coastal character and environmental assets for the enjoyment of the community.

 All incoming funds are reinvested back into maintaining and improving coastal Crown land, public infrastructure and holiday park facilities.

-Other income is derived from a range of sources including lease, licence and permit fees.
-Revenue is often supplemented by grants for specific projects.
+We currently generate approximately $7 million in direct revenue annually, with the majority derived through fees from the six Crown land holiday parks we manage.
+Other revenue is derived from a range of sources including lease, licence and permit fees, and supplemented by grants for specific projects.

 No recurrent funding is received from commonwealth, state or local government.

 We are privileged to manage Wadawurrung Country and do so with respect for the Traditional Owners who have lived on Country for tens of thousands of years.

 We are committed to protecting, restoring and promoting traditional cultural values in collaboration with the Wadawurrung Traditional Owners Aboriginal Corporation to achieve effective management of our coastal regions.

 We have established and continue to maintain strong working relationships with key stakeholders and industry partners including the Department of Environment, Land, Water and Planning (DELWP), City of Greater Geelong, Better Boating Victoria and Parks Victoria to deliver a collaborative approach resulting in mutually beneficial outcomes.